Current and Past Events

 The Department of Earth & Space Sciences at West Chester University frequently hosts speakers from national lecture series.
-The presentations are open to the public and typically held each Fall Semester.
-Fall 2018 engagement dates will appear as available and will take place on Thursdays, unless otherwise noted, from 3:25-4:15pm in Merion Science Center Room 113.
-Dates for Fall 2017 appear below and are representative of the topic diversity the lecture series offers.
+The presentations are open to the public and typically held each Fall Semester on Thursdays, unless otherwise noted, from 4:00-4:50pm on Zoom.Click Here for Zoom Seminar Link

 A panel of alumni speak to current students about their career paths in industry, education, and graduate school